Making sure that your pension keeps its value

-The Board of Trustees of Philips Pensioenfonds passed a decision to index your pension at 1 April 2020, as the pension fund’s policy funding ratio was 114.2% at year-end 2019.
-This funding ratio allows us to realise a partial indexation.
+The Board of Trustees has decided that your pension cannot be increased by indexation at 1 April 2021, as the pension fund’s policy funding ratio was 109.8% at year-end 2020.
+By law, his funding ratio must be at least 110% to grant indexation.
 This means the following:

 - Retired members and non-contributory policyholders